 Yorba Linda Nursing Home Abuse Lawyer

 Financial abuse and exploitation in nursing homes are sad realities, which many of our seniors face.
 Financial abuse is a form of elder abuse, which amounts to criminal fraud.
 This type of abuse could occur even in the most reputed nursing homes.
-If your loved one has been the victim of nursing home financial abuse, it is important that you contact an experienced Yorba Linda nursing home lawyer to better understand your legal rights and options.
+If your loved one has been the victim of nursing home abuse, it is important that you contact an experienced Yorba Linda nursing home lawyer to better understand your legal rights and options.

 For immediate assitance, please call 949-203-3814.